spnenov/test1/README.md

     businessUnit: Planet-Portal    #specifies a label that categorizes the pods by the business unit.
 ```

-Step 5 Confugiration on **_helpers.tpl**.\
+Step 5 Confugiration on **_helpers.tpl**.<br>
-The following DataDog functions were introduced in **_helpers.tpl**:\
+The following DataDog functions were introduced in **_helpers.tpl**:<br>
 Internal Labels Function - `_flink-pipeline-template.dd-labels`: Defines default Datadog labels by setting service to the fully qualified chart name (as defined by `flink-pipeline-template.fullname`)
-and version to the image tag or "latest", then outputs them in JSON format for consistent use.\
+and version to the image tag or "latest", then outputs them in JSON format for consistent use.<br>
 Metrics Labels - `flink-pipeline-template.dd-labels-print-metrics`: Iterates over each label key-value pair, formatting them as key:value and separating each with a comma for metrics tagging.
-`flink-pipeline-template.dd-labels-metrics`: Calls the dd-labels-print-metrics function to format the JSON labels for metrics, then removes any trailing comma.\
+`flink-pipeline-template.dd-labels-metrics`: Calls the dd-labels-print-metrics function to format the JSON labels for metrics, then removes any trailing comma.<br>
 Logs Labels - `flink-pipeline-template.dd-labels-print-logs`: Formats each label for log tagging by adding the tags.datadoghq.com/ prefix to the key-value pairs, separated by commas.
 `flink-pipeline-template.dd-labels-logs`: Calls the dd-labels-print-logs function, passing JSON-formatted labels, and trims any trailing commas to ensure a clean output for Datadog log tagging.